RvDstudio/RvReact/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## INSTALLING NODE AND NPM
+## Installing Node and Npm
 first you download and install Node.js
 * [Node.js](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.

-Then you open up your favorite editor and Cloneor download this Git
+Then you open up your favorite editor and Clone / or download this Git

 ```
 git clone https://github.com/RvDstudio/RvReact.git